germandouce/Telegram-bot-1-public/README.md

 /ig_username [username]: Sends you the "username"'s ig profile link

 EASTER EGGS!

 try with the word "cry" or "llorar" and its verbal forms...

-REPOSITORY FILES
+/nREPOSITORY FILES

-*The main() is located in "tlgrmbot.py".
+The main() is located in "tlgrmbot.py".

-*"datos.py" contains data ordered in dictionaries for easter eggs and commands.
+"datos.py" contains data ordered in dictionaries for easter eggs and commands.

-*"Procfile" : Heroku required line for deploy.
+"Procfile" : Heroku required line for deploy.

-*"requirements.txt: List of python modules used, also required for deploy on Heroku.
+"requirements.txt: List of python modules used, also required for deploy on Heroku.

-*"commands.txt": Frequently Heroku used commands
+"commands.txt": Frequently Heroku used commands